guacsec/guac/README.md

 Note that GUAC uses software identifiers standards to help link metadata together.
 However, these identifiers are not always available and heuristics need to be used to link them.
 Therefore, there may be unhandled edge cases and errors occurring when ingesting data.
-We appreciate if you can create an [issue](https://github.com/guacsec/guac/issues) via the "Report for data quality issues and ingestion bugs" issue template.
+We appreciate it if you could create a [data quality issue](https://github.com/guacsec/guac/issues) if you encounter any errors or bugs with ingestion.

 ## Additional References